Tangkahan, North Sumatra, Indonesia Guide

 Day Trips

-1-2 hours by car/motorbike from Tangkahan, depending on the specific location along the river.
-Bukit Lawang is the gateway to Gunung Leuser National Park, famous for its orangutan rehabilitation center.
-It's a fantastic opportunity to trek into the jungle and observe these incredible creatures in their natural habitat.
-The village itself is charming, with guesthouses and restaurants lining the Bohorok River.
-It's a must-do for nature lovers visiting North Sumatra.
+Approximately 2-3 hours by car or public transport to Bukit Lawang, then access to the river.
+Bukit Lawang is the gateway to the Gunung Leuser National Park, famous for its Sumatran orangutan population.
+It's a popular ecotourism destination offering jungle trekking, river tubing, and opportunities to observe orangutans in their natural habitat.
+The village itself has a relaxed atmosphere with guesthouses and restaurants along the Bohorok River.

 Travel Time